inspircd/docs/docs/3/modules/opermotd.md

 ##### Example Usage

-Obtains the server operator message of the day by reading conf/opermotd.txt:
+Obtains the server operator message of the day by reading opermotd.txt:

 ```xml
 <files ...